-- BASICS The WRC facilitates conversations with individual students to discuss their attitudes and behaviors around alcohol use after they have experienced a Medical Amnesty incident or substance-related hospitalization.
+- BASICS The WRC facilitates

+conversations with individual students

+to discuss their attitudes and behaviors

+around alcohol use after they have

+experienced a Medical Amnesty incident

+or substance-related hospitalization.

-BASICS supports students in making decisions that align with their values and support their overall well-being related.
+BASICS supports students in making

+decisions that align with their values and

+support their overall well-being related.

 - CHOICES About Alcohol The WRC facilitates CHOICES, an alcohol education program for students who have been sanctioned after a first-time violation of the Student Drug & Alcohol Policy or for use of the Medical Amnesty Policy.
 CHOICES is an interactive group session designed to help students understand their behaviors relating to alcohol use.

-- Social Norms Messaging The WRC

-emphasizes social norms via messaging

-through printed materials, posters, digital

-screens, and social media.
-This includes

-educating students about Temple's

-Medical Amnesty Policy and strategies for

-substance-free socialization, relaxation,

-and connection.
-Social media messages

-also include an educational overview of

-different types of substances like alcohol,

-stimulants, and hallucinogens.

-- "Welcome To The Nest" Online

-Prevention Programs Created

-specifically for Temple University

-students in collaboration with campus

-offices, online programming serves as

-accessible platforms to provide important

-information around sexual violence,

-consent, alcohol and other drugs, and

-campus policies and resources.
-All

-undergraduate students who are new

-to Temple University are assigned
+- Social Norms Messaging The WRC emphasizes social norms via messaging through printed materials, posters, digital screens, and social media.
+This includes educating students about Temple's Medical Amnesty Policy and strategies for substance-free socialization, relaxation, and connection.
+Social media messages also include an educational overview of different types of substances like alcohol, stimulants, and hallucinogens. - "Welcome To The Nest" Online Prevention Programs Created specifically for Temple University students in collaboration with campus offices, online programming serves as an accessible way to provide important information around sexual violence, consent, alcohol and other drugs, and campus policies and resources.
+All undergraduate, graduate, and professional students who are new to Temple University are assigned mandatory programming.
+These modules provide a foundation for additional programming and events provided throughout the academic year that address these issues.